scylladb/scylladb/docs/cql/ddl.rst

 The ``tombstone_gc`` option allows you to prevent data resurrection.
 With the ``repair`` mode configured, :term:`tombstone` are only removed after :term:`repair` is performed.
 Unlike  ``gc_grace_seconds``, ``tombstone_gc`` has no time constraints - when the ``repair`` mode is on, tombstones garbage collection will wait until repair is run.
+For tables which use tablets ``repair`` mode is set by default.

 You can enable the after-repair tombstone GC by setting the ``repair`` mode using ``ALTER TABLE`` or ``CREATE TABLE``.
 For example: